trethotapcode/Data-Processing-using-Numpy/README.md

 # Data-Processing-using-Numpy
-Try to use matrix in Python with Numpy library.
+Try to use matrix in Python with Numpy library and compare with List in Python.